 (4) Notice of intent to revoke a certificate to administer; or

-(5) The decision by the Manager not to renew or grant a certificate to administer.
+(5) The decision by the Chief not to renew or grant a certificate to administer.

 (d) A hearing on a claim that Self-Insurance Plans has not timely processed an application as required by Government Code section 15378 may be requested at any time.

-(e) An appeal or request for hearing shall be deemed timely received if the request is postmarked or delivered to the Director or the Manager by the end of business on the twenty second (22nd) calendar day, after receipt of the notice or decision being appealed, as set forth in subsection (c) of this section.
+(e) An appeal or request for hearing shall be deemed timely received if the request is postmarked or delivered to the Director or the Chief by the end of business on the twenty second (22nd) calendar day, after receipt of the notice or decision being appealed, as set forth in subsection (c) of this section.

 (f) The written appeal or hearing request shall be: